mpelleau/SEA-2021/README.md

 ## Building the Docker image

-First, clone this repository, then:
+First of all, you need a recent installation of `docker` and you need to build the docker image.
+For this, clone this repository, then:
 ```
 cd docker
 docker build -t sea .